 Standards in the World

-The certifications have been created as a response to the demands of consumers, were retailers and their global suppliers have created and implemented a series of sector specific farm certification standards.
-The standards are primarily designed to reassure consumers about how food is produced on the farm by minimising detrimental environmental impacts of farming operations, reducing the use of chemical inputs and ensuring a responsible approach to worker health and safety as well as animal welfare.
-The aim is to ensure integrity, transparency and harmonisation of global agricultural standards.
+The certifications have been created as a response to the demands of consumers, where retailers and their global suppliers have created and implemented a series of sector-specific farm certification standards.
+The standards are primarily designed to reassure consumers about how food is produced on the farm by minimising detrimental environmental impacts of farming operations, reducing the use of chemical inputs, and ensuring a responsible approach to worker health and safety as well as animal welfare.
+The aim is to ensure integrity, transparency, and harmonisation of global agricultural standards.

-These standards serve as a practical manual for Good Agricultural Practice (G.A.P.) anywhere in the world.
-As an example GLOBALGAP is a single integrated standard with modular applications for different product groups, ranging from plant and livestock production to plant propagation materials and compound feed manufacturing.
+These standards serve as a practical manual for Good Agricultural Practices anywhere in the world.
+As an example, Good Agricultural Practices are a single integrated standard with modular applications for different product groups, ranging from plant and livestock production to plant propagation materials and compound feed manufacturing.
 This new standard version integrates all farm products into a single farm audit.

-The origins of GLOBALGAP started as an initiative by European retailers in 1997, the Euro-Retailer Produce Working Group (EUREP), were they came up with a EurepGAP document and procedures as agreed among partners from the entire food chain for Fruit and Vegetables after a wide consultation phase.
-The EurepGAP TSC for Fruit and Vegetables was evaluated and approved the new versions of the normative documents for fruit and vegetables – the EurepGAP General Regulations for Fruit and Vegetables, the Control Points and Compliance Criteria, and the Checklist.
-These versions were converted from EUREP to GLOBAL so that they encompass the global demands and expectations, and no longer limited to Europe, but now apply to the Global arena.
-Feed-back from audits have been incorporated to make the new version of the standard more relevant to today’s concerns and advanced production techniques.
+The origins of Good Agricultural Practices started as an initiative by European retailers in 1997, the Euro-Retailer Produce Working Group (EUREP), where they came up with a Good Agricultural Practices document and procedures as agreed among partners from the entire food chain for Fruit and Vegetables after a wide consultation phase.
+The Good Agricultural Practices TSC for Fruit and Vegetables evaluated and approved the new versions of the normative documents for fruit and vegetables – the Good Agricultural Practices follow General Regulations for Fruit and Vegetables, Control Points and Compliance Criteria, and the Checklist.
+These versions were converted from EUREP to GLOBAL so that they encompass the global demands and expectations, and are no longer limited to Europe, but now apply to the Global arena.
+Feedback from audits has been incorporated to make the new version of the standard more relevant to today’s concerns and advanced production techniques.

-GLOBALGAP is a private sector body that sets voluntary standards for the certification of agricultural products around the globe.
+For Good Agricultural Practices, private sector bodies sets voluntary standards for the certification of agricultural products around the globe.
 The standard serves as a global reference system for other existing standards and can also easily and directly be applied by all parties of the primary food sector.

-In other words, GLOBALGAP operates like a satellite navigation system.
+In other words, private voluntary standards operate like a satellite navigation system.
 It equips members with a reliable tool kit, which allows each partner in the supply chain to position themselves in a global market with respect to consumer requirements.

 Standards in Zimbabwe

-It would be desirable if all farmers and small holders could acquire GLOBALGAP certification.
-In this regard it may mean that growers would have to invest more in safety, health and environment in their farming operations.
+It would be desirable if all farmers and smallholders could acquire Good Agricultural Practices certification.
+In this regard, it may mean that growers would have to invest more in safety, health, and the environment in their farming operations.
 The nearest accredited certifying bodies which Zimbabwean producers can use are in South Africa.

 Meanwhile, Europe remains a lucrative market for Zimbabwean products regardless of all that has transpired.
 The country must fully exploit this market.
 It is important to note that the certification is not only useful when exporting to Europe alone, but it has become a world standard.

-Fair-Mark is the only company in Zimbabwe providing the service of training, development and implementation of GlobalGap and other standards.
+Fair-Mark is the only company in Zimbabwe providing the service of training, development and implementation of Good Agricultural Practices and other standards.

 Meet the Expert